Power Sports Battery FAQ

 - 9. How often should I charge my battery?

 Any type of lead acid battery should always be left in a fully charged condition.
-Having done that, you should either charge your battery every 30 days or so, or consider getting a smart charger to maintain your battery all the time.
-These new ‘smart’ chargers will hold the voltage at its prime voltage, while reducing the current to almost nil, thus preventing overcharge even when left on for months at a time.
-A battery will self discharge over time, even while not in use or connected to anything, thus the benefit of constant maintenance charger.
+A battery will self-discharge over time, even while not in use or connected to anything.
+You should either charge your battery every 30 days or so, or consider getting a smart charger to maintain your battery all the time.
+Smart chargers will hold the voltage at its prime voltage, while reducing the current to almost nil, thus preventing overcharge even when left on for months at a time.

 - 10. Is it OK to store a battery on a concrete floor?